Retro281923S/CSS-Zen-Garden/README.md

 Fork the project

-Create your feature branch (git checkout -b feature/AmazingFeature)
+Create your feature branch:

+git checkout -b feature/AmazingFeature

+Commit your changes:

-Commit your changes (git commit -m 'Add some AmazingFeature')
+git commit -m 'Add some AmazingFeature'

-Push to the branch (git push origin feature/AmazingFeature)
+Push to the branch:

+git push origin feature/AmazingFeature

 Open a pull request